fmalina/revisions-blocl/activism/themoneymafia.md

 The 9/11 incident was the catalyst that the neo-cons needed to launch an illegal war on Iraq.
 The irony was that none of the alleged hijackers came from Iraq.
-But that didn’t seem to matter.The Pentagon’s Plan for a New American Century had targeted Iraq as its first priority on the list of Middle East wars, so that’s where the so-called war on terror began.
+But that didn't seem to matter.The Pentagon’s Plan for a New American Century had targeted Iraq as its first priority on the list of Middle East wars, so that’s where the so-called war on terror began.

-If the major media aren’t willing to let their good investigative reporters go after the great stories of the century – the legitimacy of the official 9/11 report, a banking and financial system that has [\*](#ASIN:B00NLKPKEM;LOC:4768) introduced near universal slavery through its system of creating all money as
+If the major media aren't willing to let their good investigative reporters go after the great stories of the century – the legitimacy of the official 9/11 report, a banking and financial system that has [\*](#ASIN:B00NLKPKEM;LOC:4768) introduced near universal slavery through its system of creating all money as